visualstuart/Docs/aspnet/fundamentals/middleware.rst

 What is middleware
 ------------------

-The `OWIN specification <http://owin.org/spec/spec/owin-1.0.0.html#Definition>`_ defines middleware as:

-middleware
-	"Pass through components that form a pipeline between a server and application to inspect, route, or modify request and response messages for a specific purpose."

-ASP.NET 5 implements the Open Web Interface for .NET (OWIN), which provides a standardized way for web applications to communicate with web servers, and specifies request delegates that respond to web requests.
-Request delegates are used to build the request pipeline that will be used to handle each incoming HTTP request to your application.
+Middleware are components that form a pipeline between a server and application for individual requests and responses.
+Each component can choose whether to pass the request on to the next component in the pipeline, and can perform certain actions before and after the next component in the pipeline.
+Request delegates are used to build this request pipeline, which are then used to handle each incoming HTTP request to your application.

 Request delegates are configured using ``Run``, ``Map``, and ``Use`` extension methods on the ``IApplicationBuilder`` type that is passed into the ``Configure`` method in the ``Startup`` class.
 An individual request delegate can be specified in-line as an anonymous method, or it can be defined in a reusable class.
 These reusable classes  are `middleware`, or `middleware components`.
 Each middleware component in the request pipeline is responsible for invoking the next component in the chain, or choosing to short-circuit the chain if appropriate.

 Creating a middleware pipeline with IApplicationBuilder
 -------------------------------------------------------